 Nothing in the marketing world is safe from Tom Fishburne.
-For fifteen years the Californian has been gently mocking the profession, launching The Marketoonist in 2010.
-Recently, he has sailed his lampooning spear of insight into topics like artificial intelligence, annoying ads and overexcitable jargon phrases (see: ‘snackable content’).
-Here he talks to Kate Prendergast on how he renounced then resurrected his childhood dream, and about the delight-driven power of cartoons to inspire brand love.
+For fifteen years he has been gently mocking the profession, launching The Marketoonist in 2010.
+Here, he talks about how he resurrected his childhood dream, and the delight-driven power of cartoons to inspire brand love.

 If you’re a marketer, it’s likely you’ve seen a Tom Fishburne cartoon recently.
 And if you have, it is also pretty likely that you snickered.
 Better known to his tribe of followers as The Marketoonist, hundreds of Fishburne’s distinctive visual parodies have been circulated over work email (typical subject line: “LOL, so you”), exploded on social media, and appeared as printouts above the workstations of employees worldwide.
 Brands big and small have caught on to the power of parody too, with Fishbourne carving out his own content marketing niche to partner with the likes of Google, IBM, Unilever and the New York Times.

 On the launch of his new book, Your Ad Ignored Here, Fishburne talks how he got to satirising the marketing industry for a living – from his student press origins, to his love of French cartoonist Sempé, to the conundrum of localising humour-based content, to working with clients.
 He also looks back to his days at General Mills, when his alter ego was taking shape, and when his colleagues all thought his mischief-making would actually get him fired.